JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 Function called to punish people who staked against a new reputation root hash that turned out to be incorrect.

-*Note: While public, it can only be called successfully by the current ReputationMiningCycle.*
+*Note: While external, it can only be called successfully by the current ReputationMiningCycle.*

 **Parameters**